koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_20_release-into-free-circulation.md

-# Release into Free Circulation and Status of Goods
+# Slide 20 of Lecture 7 contains information about Release into Free Circulation and Status of Goods

 This image explains two related customs concepts:
 **(1) Release into Free Circulation** and **(2) Status of Goods (Union vs. Non-Union goods)**.